 Porcelain tiles are less absorbent, so they are resistant to frost and much less likely to stain, especially if they are glazed.
 They are also more durable than traditional ceramic tiles and marble and can withstand moisture and harsher weather conditions.
 Caring for porcelain tiles is easy, as few cleaning solutions will harm them.
 Their hardness, however, can make them brittle, meaning installation must be carried out with great care.
 For those who desire the durability of porcelain tiles, but the aesthetics of marble, there are now porcelain tiles that are made to look like marble.

-Marble tiles can be used on walls, but they are more popular for flooring, washbasins, kitchen islands and cooking counters.
-While they're mostly used as indoor tiles, marble has been used outside the house but in moderate to low traffic areas shielded from rain and freezing cold weather.
+Marble tiles can be used on walls, but they are more popular for indoor flooring, backsplashes, sinks, kitchen islands, and countertops.
+While they are mostly used as indoor tiles, marble has been used outside in moderate- to low-traffic areas shielded from rain and freezing cold weather.

-Porcelain tiles are hard and are used for flooring as well as interior and exterior walls, as they can weather the cold and moisture.
-They are quite brittle and may require an expert to cut them.
+Porcelain tiles are hard and are used for flooring as well as interior and exterior walls, as they can survive cold and moisture.
+Because some porcelain tiles can be quite brittle, they may typically require a professional to cut and install them.

-Marble flooring needs installation by an expert and has to be sealed at installation and resealed from every couple years.
-Marble floor have to be constantly dusted and mops to keep them from staining and absorbing water.
+Marble floors should be installed by an expert.
+They should be sealed during installation and resealed once or, preferably, twice a year.
+Marble floors have to be constantly dusted and mopped to keep them from staining and absorbing water or other liquids.

-Current prices for some of the commonly used tiles are available on Amazon.com:
+Both types of tiles should be installed by a professional.
+Installation costs vary by region.
+Current prices for some of the commonly used marble tiles are available on Amazon.com: